2027 수능특강 영독연 10강 빈칸 채우기

 A more up-to-date ____ of this storehouse metaphor is a large library.

-Even a huge library like the Library of Congress works effectively on this system, but when we consider human memory — when metaphors meet the brain, as ____ were — the analogy is less persuasive.
+Even a huge library like the Library of Congress works effectively on this system, but when we consider human memory — when metaphors meet the brain, as it were — the ____ is less persuasive.

-There is little evidence, for instance, that our millions of specific memories are each stored in ____ one specific location in the brain; in contrast, most neuroscientists now believe that memories are represented by neural networks distributed widely throughout the cerebral cortex.
+There is little evidence, for instance, that our millions of specific memories are each stored in just one specific ____ in the brain; in contrast, most neuroscientists now believe that memories are represented by neural networks distributed widely throughout the cerebral cortex.

-Additionally, the library metaphor suggests that memories of events and pieces of knowledge are fixed objects, like books on shelves, whereas a stronger case ____ be made for memories as dynamic activities of the brain rather than as static entities.
+Additionally, the library metaphor suggests that memories of events and pieces of knowledge are fixed objects, like books on shelves, whereas a stronger case can be made for memories as dynamic activities ____ the brain rather than as static entities.

 Exercise 9 환경의 수용 능력

-Because ____ are complex and ever-changing, carrying capacity can vary.
+____ environments are complex and ever-changing, carrying capacity can vary.

-If a fire destroys a forest, for example, the carrying capacities for most forest animals will decline, whereas carrying capacities for species that benefit from fire (such as fire-adapted grasses or trees ____ specially adapted seeds) will increase.
+If a fire destroys a forest, for example, the carrying capacities for most ____ animals will decline, whereas carrying capacities for species that benefit from fire (such as fire-adapted grasses or trees with specially adapted seeds) will increase.

-With carrying capacity for individual species being fluid due to the nature of environments, humans have successfully increased their own by reshaping their living environments, but this has come at the expense of the carrying capacity for other ____
+With carrying capacity for individual species being fluid due to the nature of environments, humans ____ successfully increased their own by reshaping their living environments, but this has come at the expense of the carrying capacity for other species.

 Exercise 10 시간 인식이 도덕적 판단에 미치는 영향